mewbotorg/mewbot/dev-docs/windows_dev_install/1 - Introduction and checklist.md

 2) Be able to run the `lint`, `test`, `reuse` and `preflight` scripts
 3) Be able to submit code to `mewbot` with confidence it will pass the remote checks
 4) Be able to run the examples
-5) Be equipped with a number of tools to solve problems and set up your dev enironment the way you want it
+5) Be equipped with a number of tools to solve problems and set up your dev environment the way you want it

 ### What does my personal setup look like?